The Ultimate Guide to Pregnancy-Safe Skincare and Aesthetic Treatments

 1. Choose Gentle, Fragrance-Free Products

 During pregnancy, your skin may become more sensitive.
 Opt for products that are free from synthetic fragrances, dyes, and harsh chemicals.
-Gentle, non-foaming cleansers and rich moisturisers are your best friends.
+Gentle, non-foaming cleansers and rich moisturizers are your best friends.

 2. Hydrate Inside and Out